-The Ministry of Education (which is responsible for developing the national education guidelines and reviewing school charters) issued a circular (Circular 1998/25) to Boards of Trustees and principals of state and integrated schools on the rights of Boards, parents, and students in relation to requests for donations and other forms of payments in schools.
-The Ministry's views are as follows.
+- 28. The Ministry of Education (which is responsible for developing the national education guidelines and reviewing school charters) issued on 13 June 2013 a circular (Education circular 2013/06) to Boards of Trustees and principals of state and integrated schools and the proprietors of integrated schools on the rights of Boards, proprietors, parents, and students in respect of requests for donations and other forms of payments in schools.
+The Ministry's views are as follows. - No payments sought from parents are compulsory except for the attendance dues payable to the proprietors of integrated schools and charges by schools for voluntary purchases of goods and services.
+When communicating with parents, Boards of Trustees must clearly distinguish between requests for donations and charges.
+The Ministry of Education stated in Education circular 2013/06 that: